BourgeoisBear/clrzr/README.md

 *NOTE:* `clrzr` requires a copy of `awk`, callable from your system path.
 This is used to speed up pattern extraction.
 Almost any version will do.
-On Unix/Linux/Mac, it is probably already intstalled.  `gawk` and `goawk` also seem to work.  `mawk` does not.
-Figuring this out is on the list.
+On Unix/Linux/Mac, it is probably already intstalled.

 ### True-Color Support